blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 ---
 layout: layout-sidebar
 name: Use the Selenium WebDriver
-description: Walkthrough of how the UAT Automation Kit uses Selenium to interact with the UI.
+description: Walkthrough of how the UAT Automation Kit uses Selenium to interact with the Blackbaud CRM user interface.
 order: 20
 ---